Benchmade Knives for sale - Benchmade Knife Dealer

+We are a Benchmade Knives Authorized Dealer.
+We have a wide selection of Benchmade Knives for sale - with satisfaction guaranteed.
 Founded in 1988 by Les de Asis in Oregon City, Oregon, Benchmade is a top producer of knives made in the United States.
 KnifeArt.com has formed a relationship over the years with Benchmade, watching them grow from a small company into a knife manufacturer that produces some of the most talked about products.
-This allows us to work with several custom knife makers that design Benchmade knives, like the popular Benchmade 140, Benchmade 710 and Benchmade 530.
+This allows us to work with several custom knifemakers that design Benchmade knives, like the popular Benchmade 140, <a href=benchmade761.html>Benchmade 761, Benchmade 710 and Benchmade 530.

 Benchmade works with various designers in order to create the best knives in the business.
 Custom designs lead to innovative and functional products for customers, meaning Benchmade gets the inside industry information on modern materials, the newest locking mechanisms and customized finishing techniques.
 Knife designers Ken Steigerwalt, Shane Sibert, Warren Osborne and Mel Pardue lead the way in the industry.

 KnifeArt.com is an authorized dealer and offers a wide selection of Benchmade Knives for sale.